ethereum/consensus-specs/specs/electra/beacon-chain.md

     deposits_to_postpone = []

     for deposit in state.pending_deposits:
+        # Check if number of processed deposits fits in the limit
+        if next_deposit_index > MAX_PENDING_DEPOSITS_PER_EPOCH_PROCESSING:
+            break

-        # If deposit does not fit in the churn, do no more deposit processing in this epoch.
+        # Check if deposit fits in the churn, otherwise, do no more deposit processing in this epoch.
         churn_consumption = get_activation_churn_consumption(state, deposit)
         if processed_amount + churn_consumption > available_for_processing:
             break